enkidevs/curriculum/nosql/NoSQL/MongoDB/beginner/aggregation-beginner/aggregation-count.md

 * To count the number of documents that entered the aggregation pipeline
 * `{$count: "totalNumber"}`
-* To sort documents based on the specifieed number
+* To sort documents based on the specified number
 * To count the number of aggregation stages each document passes through
 * `{$count: "$totalNumber"}`
 * `{$count: ""}`